Marfisc/panserver/README.md

 If you specify this option, Panserver will open its index page in your standard web browser.

+### Allow remote connections: `-r`

+Specify this flag if you want to access the server from a different machine.

 ### Port: `-p number`

 You can set the port Panserver should listen to with this option.
 The default is `8080`.